brycehenson/matlab_soft_pid/README.md

 # matlab_soft_pid
 **Bryce M. Henson**
 A reasonably robust & fast software PID controller
+Status: This Code **not ready for use in other projects**.
+Testing is **not** implemented and.

 This code provides a convenient PID function for running your own computer in the loop feedback, a feedback freqeuncy of 200Hz is acheivable with modest hardware.